top of page

 Heat the oil in a frying pan or shallow wok till very hot.
 Add the cashew nuts and fry till golden, tossing them continually so that one side of the nuts does not burn.

 Add the curry leaves and toss well.
 Take the pan off the heat and add the chilli and salt, if using and toss well.
 You want to be careful not to burn the chilli that happens very quickly.
-Serve after 5 minutes, after the cashews have cooled a bit and crisped up again.
+Serve after 5 minutes, after the cashews have cooled and crisped up again.